Ikeda Terumasa

 Ikeda Terumasa (池田 輝政) was a Japanese daimyō of the early Edo period.
 His court title was Musashi no Kami.
 Terumasa was also known by the nickname saigoku no shōgun, or, "The Shōgun of Western Japan".
 Terumasa fought in many of the battles of the late Azuchi–Momoyama period, and due to his service at the Battle of Sekigahara, received a fief at Himeji.
 His childhood name was Araokojimaru (荒尾古新丸).
 He was the son of Ikeda Tsuneoki and brother of Ikeda Sen.

 Biography

-Terumasa was the 2nd son and heir of Ikeda Nobuteru, Terumasa held Ikejiri Castle (Mino Province) and joined his father in fighting for Hideyoshi in the Battle of Komaki and Nagakute 1584, he led troops at Nagakute, the battle in which his father was killed.
+Terumasa was the second son and heir of Ikeda Nobuteru (Ikeda Tsuneoki).
+Terumasa held the Ikejiri Castle (Mino Province).

+In 1579, during the Siege of Itami (1574), Terumasa was stationed at Settsukura Bridge with his father.
+Later in 1580, during the Siege of Hanakuma castle, they camped at Kitasuwagamine, and on March 2, Terumasa notably killed six enemies personally during the battle.
+Due to his military exploits, he was awarded a letter of commendation from Oda Nobunaga.

+In 1584 on April 9, during the Battle of Nagakute, Terumasa served under the Ikeda Tsuneoki and Mori Nagayoshi who commanded 3,000 and 2,000 soldiers respectively.
+During this battle, Nagayoshi was shot and killed in action, while Tsuneoki was killed with spear by Nagai Naokatsu.
+Terumasa was then persuaded by his vassals to retreat.
+Eventually, the Tsuneoki and Mori forces were crushed, and the battle ended in victory for the Tokugawa forces.

-In 1590, following the transfer of Tokugawa Ieyasu to the Kanto, Terumasa was established at Yoshida in Mikawa, a 152,000-koku fief.
-In 1594 Terumasa married one of Tokugawa's daughters, and after Hideyoshi's death in 1598, the Ikeda drifted into Ieyasu's camp.
+In 1590, following the move of Tokugawa Ieyasu to the Kanto region, Terumasa was granted Yoshida in Mikawa, a 152,000-koku fief.
+In 1594 Terumasa married one of Tokugawa's daughters, and after Hideyoshi died in 1598, the Ikeda family drifted into Ieyasu's camp.

+In 1592, Terumasa participated in the Japanese invasions of Korea.
+He stayed in the castle and was in charge of guarding the east of Japan.
+For the invasion of Korea, Terumasa was ordered to build large ships and transport provisions and rice to Nagoya Castle.
+He also worked on constructing Fushimi Castle and Toyotomi Hideyasu's Yamatotanai Castle.

+In 1594, Terumasa married Tokuhime, the daughter of Tokugawa Ieyasu, with Hideyoshi's mediation.